starlight-foundation/starlight-node/docs/protocol.md

 ![Figure 3](fig3.jpg)

 If time synchronization is so important to Starlight, then how does the protocol deal with the possibility of desynchronized clocks?
 The answer is that every message $M$ is stamped with a slot number $\text{slot}(M)$, and that no principal representative $P$ will process a message $M$ until its local slot number $s$ is greater than or equal to $\text{slot}(M)$.
-This condition alone is sufficient to ensure that if a supermajority of the network has a local slot number less than or equal to a certain slot number $s$, the network will neither confirm nor recognize any block with a slot number greater than $s$ (more on this later).
+This condition alone is sufficient to ensure that if a supermajority of the network has a local slot number less than or equal to a certain slot number $s$, the network will neither finalize nor justify any block with a slot number greater than $s$ (more on this later).

 Through a deterministic pseudo-random number generator, the Starlight network generates a leader schedule $L$ according to a weighted probability distribution, where a principal representative $P$ with a higher weight$(P)$ has a higher chance of being selected for any given slot in the schedule. $L: S \rightarrow P$ is simply a list of principal representatives ordered by slot number; for any slot $s$, $L_s$ is called the leader for slot $s$.